ikhsannur1996/aws-serverless/README.md

 ---

-## ⚙️ Deployment
+## Deployment

-### 1️⃣ Run the Deploy Script
+### Step 1: Run the Deployment Script

 ```bash
 python deploy.py
 ```

-During execution, you’ll be prompted to enter one or more email addresses (comma-separated) for SNS notifications.
+You will be prompted to enter one or more email addresses (comma-separated) to subscribe to the SNS topic.

-### 2️⃣ Deployment Actions Performed
+### Step 2: Script Actions

-`deploy.py` automatically:
+`deploy.py` performs the following automatically:

-1. Creates two **S3 buckets** (source + target) with timestamped names.
+1. Creates timestamped **S3 buckets** (source and target).
-2. Creates an **SNS topic** and subscribes provided email addresses.
+2. Creates an **SNS topic** and subscribes your email addresses.
-3. Creates an **IAM role** for Lambda with policies for S3, DynamoDB, and SNS.
+3. Creates an **IAM role** for Lambda with S3, DynamoDB, and SNS permissions.
-4. Creates a **DynamoDB table** for storing word analysis results.
+4. Creates a **DynamoDB table** for storing analysis results.
-5. Deploys the **Lambda function** that performs the analysis.
+5. Deploys the **Lambda function** with analysis logic.
-6. Configures an **S3 → Lambda event trigger**.
+6. Configures **S3 → Lambda** event trigger.

-After successful deployment, the script displays:
+Upon successful completion, the script outputs:

 * Source bucket name
 * Target bucket name